namjy007/strudel_reactor/README.md

 1. PlayPauseButton: Toggles music playback.
 2. Restore Button (red, currently not functional): Intended to reset settings.
 3. Edit Button (brown): Opens the Sound Editor component.
+4. Info Button: Opens The info panel
+5. The Mute Table: Lets users mute and Unmute easily.
+1.
 Sound Editor:
 1. Allows per-instrument editing of volume, echo, reverse, room, and speed.
 2. Each instrument has a navigation bar with "Previous", "Next", and direct buttons to switch instruments.